ChinmayHegde24/Pytest-KMS-HDFS/test_hdfs/readme.md

 ├── test_encryption.py
 ├── utils.py              #Utility methods
 ```

+---

-## Extra features
+## Extra Features

+- **Markers:**
-Markers: Markers have been used which helps in running only specific test cases
+  Markers have been used to selectively run specific test cases, improving test efficiency and organization.

+---

 ## `test_encryption.py`

- **main highlights :**
+Handles the **full HDFS encryption cycle**, including setup, positive and negative test scenarios, and cleanup.

+### Main Highlights:
- Encryption zone creation in HDFS
+- Encryption Zone (EZ) creation in HDFS.

- Giving permissions to specific user over read write operation on the file present in the created Encryption zone (EZ)

- Read-write operation by unauthorised user in EZ

-**setup_environment:**
-After bringing up containers some extra things needs to be done before directly running test cases
+- Granting permissions to specific users for read/write operations within the EZ.
+- Validating read/write attempts by unauthorized users inside the EZ.

+---

+### `setup_environment`

+Before running the test cases, some environment configurations are needed:
-As HDFS needs to communicate with KMS to fetch key details , adding some KMS_PROPERTY in core-site.xml file
+- HDFS must communicate with KMS to fetch key details.

-Restarting conatiner to bring new added changes
+- Specific KMS properties are added to the `core-site.xml` file.
+- Containers are restarted to apply the changes effectively.

+---

+### Utility Methods

+- **get_error_logs:**
-**get_error_logs :**             fetches logs from both KMS and HDFS container and displays in the case of some errors and exceptions while testing
+  Fetches logs from both KMS and HDFS containers.
+Helps in identifying issues when errors or exceptions occur during testing.

+- **run_command:**
-**run_command :**                method which handles running of all HDFS commands inside container
+  Executes all necessary HDFS commands inside the containers.

+---

+## Test Cases

+### ✅ Positive Test Cases

+1. **test_create_encryption_zone:**
-**test_create_encryption_zone:** here EZ gets created using existing EZ key
+   Creates an Encryption Zone (EZ) using an existing EZ key.

-**test_grant_permissions     :** granting read-write permission for specific users (i.e HIVE in this case)
+2. **test_grant_permissions:**
+   Grants read-write permissions to a specific user (e.g., HIVE) within the EZ.

+3. **test_hive_user_write_read:**
-**test_hive_user_write_read  :** performing write and read operation inside EZ
+   Performs write and read operations inside the EZ using the authorized HIVE user.

-**Negative test cases**
-**test_unauthorized_write    :** checks write functionality by unauth user (i.e HBASE in this case)

-**test_unauthorized_read     :** checks read functionality by unauth user

-**test_cleanup               :** final cleanup of EZ and files present in it
+---

+### ❌ Negative Test Cases

+1. **test_unauthorized_write:**
+   Attempts to write inside the EZ using an unauthorized user (e.g., HBASE).
+Validates expected denial of access.

+2. **test_unauthorized_read:**
+   Attempts to read inside the EZ using an unauthorized user.
+Validates expected denial of access.

+---

+### 🧹 Cleanup

+- **test_cleanup:**
+  Cleans up the Encryption Zone and all files created during testing.
+  Ensures the test environment is reset for clean re-runs.

+---

+## Summary

+This test suite ensures that **HDFS encryption and access control mechanisms** function as expected, validating both authorized and unauthorized access scenarios while maintaining a clean and reusable test environment.